What Has Obama Done? 13 Major Accomplishments

 Deficit Spending - The major mark against Obama is the increase in the national debt.
 Part of the reason for this increase was the deficit spending he used to stimulate the economy.
 Deficits fell in his second term.
 Obama's total projected deficits are $6.576 trillion.

 No Personal Scandal - One achievement has gone unnoticed but is nevertheless admirable.
 That's Obama's unblemished personal record.
-President Obama has served longer than any president in decades without the appearance of the word “scandal” on the front page of the Washington Post.
-For more accomplishments, see Obama's Top 50 Accomplishments.
+President Obama has served longer than any president in decades without the appearance of the word “scandal” on the front page of The Washington Post.
+The Washington Monthly has published Obama's top 50 accomplishments.

 Obama's Early Years